 The electricity industry is made up of businesses that generate, transmit, distribute and sell electricity.
-While traditionally a mature and stable industry, innovation and technological change are expected to have a significant impact on the industry in the foreseeable future.
+While traditionally a mature and stable industry, the electricity industry is facing technological change and increasing innovation.
 Hydro One's business is focused on the transmission and distribution of electricity.

-- Transmission refers to the delivery of electricity over high voltage lines, typically over long distances, from generating stations to local areas and large industrial customers. - Distribution refers to the delivery of electricity over low voltage power lines to end users such as homes, businesses and institutions.
+- Transmission refers to the delivery of electricity over high voltage lines, typically over long distances, from generating stations to local areas and large industrial customers. - Distribution refers to the delivery of electricity over low voltage lines to end users such as homes, businesses and institutions.